How to understand the AndroidManifest.xml file in your Android Programming Environment

-When you create a new android application in your favorite IDE ( better using Eclipse for now, in other articles I will write about how to configure other IDE to work with Android), you will the AndroidManifest.xml in our project folder.
-It's automatically generated by Eclipse, so we don't have to bother about creating it by ourselves.
-Lets have a look to the file, inside of it, you will find something that looks like this:
+When you create a new android application in your favorite IDE (better using Eclipse for now, in other articles I will write about how to configure another IDE to work with Android), we will have the AndroidManifest.xml in our project folder.
+It’s automatically generated by Eclipse, so we don’t have to bother about creating it by ourselves.
+Let’s have a look at the file, inside of it, you will find something that looks like this:

-As the main element we have the “manifest” tag, then, inside of it we have other elements, like “application”, “uses-sdk” and “uses-permision”.
+As the main element we have the “manifest” tag, then, inside of it we have other elements, like “application”, “uses-sdk” and “uses-permission”.

 This is the most simple AndroidManifest file you will find, in larger applications, this file could have lots of code lines, we will see why.

-These are the most important elements, in my point of view, of the AndroidManifest file.
+These are the most important elements, from my point of view, of the AndroidManifest file.
 There are lots more, but for now, we will focus on these 3:

 Application, Permissions and Version